superterrific/cms-test/src/posts/image-test.md

 ---
 title: Image Test
 summary: I tested the images, mixed results.
-date: 2021-05-04
+date: '2021-05-04'
-img: 'db-scores.png'
+img: db-scores.png
-alt: 'The most recent Lighthouse scores'
+alt: The most recent Lighthouse scores
-tags: ['cms']
+tags:
+- images
+- cms

 ---
 I added an image to the Media gallery and then added to a the [Creating a new post](/posts/creating-a-new-post/) post.
 The image was in the proper directory but didn't display.
 Double checked the settings and everything was in order.